 - Second: set it and forget it for 90 minutes to let the dough rise.

 - Last: par-bake the gluten free pizza crust.

 It’s almost ready! …now, pile on the toppings de jour and bake the pizza for about 8 minutes.

 Pour your favorite beverage and enjoy the best gluten free pizza!

 It was a no brainer that Bob’s Red Mill ingredients were my first choice when on a gluten free trial.
 Bob’s gluten free ingredients made my transition to gluten free eating much easier and tastier than I imagined.

 A Few Gluten Free Pizza Crust Recipe Notes

 - The crust is par-baked meaning the crust is baked prior to piling on the sauce and toppings.
-I’ve made this recipe without par baking the crust, but the crust didn’t finish baking by the time the toppings were done.
+I’ve made this recipe without par baking the gluten-free pizza dough, but the crust didn’t finish baking by the time the toppings were done.
 So, after the crust is par-baked, add the sauce and toppings.

-- Shaping the dough takes a little practice and finesse.
+- Shaping the gluten-free pizza dough takes a little practice and finesse.
 Because the dough is wet, and you wet your hands in order to shape it (sans flour), it’s almost like trying to shape mashed potatoes into a pizza shape.
 The excess water will cook off, don’t worry.

 - Par-baking the crust and finished pizza at 550F contributes to a crisp outer crust and chewy interior.
 At that temperature, the assembled pizza will bake fast.
 So be sure to keep an eye on it.
 Seven to nine minutes should do it!

-- To bake multiple crust and pizza, use both a pizza stone and the back of a sheet pan.
+- To bake multiple crust and pizza, you can use either a pizza stone and/or the back of a sheet pan.
 Preheating both while preheating the oven will help create a crispy crust.
-Either can be used because they both produce similar results with gluten-free pizza dough.
+You can use either because they both produce similar results with gluten-free pizza dough.